 Making a Contact: When you send your grid and call by DTMF the spacecraft will say "GRID FM19 from WB4APR, QSO number xx".
 The QSO number increments with each new station up to 99 and rolls over.
-To complete a contact with such a grid, send message number 40 (see above) with the QSO number xx.
+To complete a contact with such a grid, send message number 40 (see the BXX format above) with the QSO number xx.
 The spacecraft will say W3XYZ says message number 40 QSL your QSO number xx, my number is yy" to complete the contact.
 Of course, an APRS copy of each of these messages will also come down on the downlink for those with APRS radios.
 Since the QSO number will change with each contact, you can manually enter just Bxx and then hit another DTMF memory that has the remaining portion of the message and your call 40CCCCCCXXXX# to complete the QSO for a new QSO number.
 With practice you can do this rather quickly.
 Notice that this special "B" message format is slightly different from the "C" format in that the order of the MM message number and xx modifier are reversed so that you only have to manually enter the three keys "Bxx" to send this special QSL message.

-Operations in the Amateur Satellite Service: The transponder and beacon on PSAT are operated in the Amateur Satellite Service to encourage amateur radio students, educators and experimenters around the world to contribute additional satellities to this constellation on 145.825 MHz or to build interesting self motivated remote sensors suitable for the uplink channel.
+Operations in the Amateur Satellite Service: The transponder on QIKCOM-2 is operated in the Amateur Satellite Service to encourage amateur radio students, educators and experimenters around the world to contribute additional satellities to this constellation on 145.825 MHz or to build interesting self motivated remote sensors suitable for the uplink channel.
 See our ocean or bay oceanographic data buoys for examples.
-This kind of Amateur Radio experimentation fits well in the ITU rules (see Psat justification) for operating in this service and well serve our educational and outreach goals for student projects encouraging young people to be interested in Science, Technology, Engineering and Math.
+This kind of Amateur Radio experimentation fits well in the ITU rules (see PSAT justification) for operating in this service and well serve our educational and outreach goals for student projects encouraging young people to be interested in Science, Technology, Engineering and Math.